hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 The emitter is also relatively simple.
 We need to go through the members again, this time wrapping each of them in a function call, in order.
-As before, we’re going to use a combinatiom of two dynamic functions, one for the skeleton and one that recurses over the members.
+As before, we’re going to use a combination of two dynamic functions, one for the skeleton and one that recurses over the members.

 ```